blaketenantwatson/gungeon_imageset_2022/README.md

 ## Description
 This is a WIP dataset utilizing the popular 2016 video game "Enter the Gungeon".
 It currently contains a completely labelled dataset of a frist floor completion, using only the marine character and his base weapon.

+## Layout
+The provided file layout within this repository is under the 'COCO' dataset configuration, but any format can be generated through [third party websites](https://roboflow.com/convert/labelbox-json-to-coco-json) and the provided labelbox file.
+The labelbox file contains its own specific format, more documentation for which can be found on [labelboxes website](https://docs.labelbox.com/docs/import-annotations).

 ## Labels
 There are 29 labels, as follows
 ```